 Direct Support Professional- Limestone Location

-SteppenStone is a 24-hour residential treatment facility for young men aged 13-18.
-The Residential Technician is responsible for behavioral management of residents within a treatment-focused environment.
-The position requires supervision of and positive mentoring and interaction with residents during daily routine.
+SteppenStone Youth Treatment Center (SSYTC) is a 24-hour residential treatment facility for young men 13 to 18 years of age.
+The Direct Support Professional (DSP) is responsible for behavioral management of the residents within a treatment-focused environment.
+The position requires supervising, positive mentoring and interaction with residents during daily routine.
 Daily routine includes hygiene, meals, chores, treatment, physical activity, and interaction with peers and staff.
 On occasion, supervision of residents while on outings or during special activities is also required.

 - Overnights from 9:00 pm to 10:00 am (every Friday, Saturday, and Sunday)